-Used correctly, preschool assessment forms are part of a lifecycle that fuels your classroom.
-First, they provide valuable insight that keeps your staff focused on supporting early childhood learning.
+Preschool assessment forms are part of a lifecycle that fuels your classroom.
+They provide valuable insight that keeps your staff focused on supporting early childhood learning.

 Stage 1: Creating a preschool assessment form

 We strongly recommend checking state regulations or guidelines before creating your assessment forms.
 You’ll want to ensure you’re meeting your own state's requirements, and other states’ guidelines could contain valuable examples you can use for your forms.